‘Like Cats And Dogs’: On Hallmark Movie, Love Hops Along, Starring Kathie Lee Gifford’s Daughter

 Like Cats and Dogs is an original new movie, which will air on the Hallmark Channel this Saturday, starring Cassidy Gifford, the daughter of Kathie Lee Gifford, according to Parade.
 During the entire month of April, Hallmark has a line-up of original romantic movies just in time for Spring.
-Like Cats and Dogs is a romantic comedy movie that will appeal, not only to die-hard romantics, but to cat and dog lovers, too.
+Like Cats and Dogs is a romantic comedy movie that will appeal not only to die-hard romantics, but to cat and dog lovers, too.
 The upcoming feature was directed by Ron Oliver and based on a teleplay by Aaron Mendelsohn.
 Like Cats and Dogs is about two vacationers who are accidentally booked into the same lake house.
 Cassidy Gifford plays the role of Lara, Wyatt Nash as Spencer, Gwynyth Walsh as Ellen, Jacky Lai as Rose, and Nelson Wong as Kenny.

 Okay, this looks cute and is that Frank and @KathieLGifford's kid, @cassidygiff? #LikeCatsandDogs airs this Sat on 9/8c on @hallmarkchannel. pic.twitter.com/qm6CDQO8Cq